 - Inspire us to keep going during difficult times

 - Store records of human civilization

 These examples prove the adage of the famous screenwriting teacher Robert McKee that, “Stories are equipment for living,” and that even our entertainment narratives serve a larger purpose in our lives.
-To examine this further, watch the TEDx talk below on “The Importance of Narrative.”
+To examine this further, watch the TEDx talk below.